ChristallerPierre/VideoGamesLabJamArcadePlusPlus/README.md

 # VideoGamesLabJamArcadePlusPlus

 ## Context
-Small video game project for the Game Jam of 2021, of the serie Video Games Lab, by At0mium.
+Small video game project for the week-end-long Game Jam of 2021, of the serie Video Games Lab, by At0mium.

 https://itch.io/jam/vgl-game-jam-2021